Frequent Questions about PFAS Methods for NPDES Permits

 4. Which laboratories should be used to analyze PFAS?

 The EPA does not endorse products or services, including laboratory services.
-However, the Agency offers some considerations for permittees that are seeking a laboratory for PFAS wastewater analysis.
+However, the Agency offers some considerations for permittees that are seeking a laboratory for PFAS analysis of wastewater.

-If attempting to analyze a PFAS compound included in EPA Method 1633, the EPA recommends using the final version of Method 1633 and identifying a laboratory that has experience successfully conducting the method.
-To date, DOD and other organizations have accredited dozens of laboratories to run Draft Method 1633 (all 4 versions, depending on when the accreditation occurred).
-The method was written to comply with all 40 CFR Part 136.7 method quality control procedures, which are required for NPDES analysis.
-Leveraging the EPA’s and DoD’s efforts may save permitting authorities some effort.
+If a permittee needs to have wastewater samples analyzed for a PFAS compound included in EPA Method 1633, the EPA recommends identifying a laboratory that has experience successfully conducting the method.
+To date, the DoD and other organizations have accredited dozens of laboratories to run Method 1633 (any of the four draft versions or the January 2024 final version, depending on when the accreditation occurred).
+All of the versions of the method comply with all 40 CFR Part 136.7 method quality control procedures, which are required for NPDES analysis.
+Leveraging the EPA’s and DoD’s efforts may save permittees and permitting authorities some effort.

 5. Many laboratories say they are running "Modified EPA Method 537.1," or "Modified EPA Method 533."
 What does that mean?

 Many commercial laboratories currently offer PFAS analysis for wastewater.
 Some label their methods as "Modified Method 537.1," or "Modified Method 533."
-The term "modified" means that the analytical procedure has been changed from what is allowed in the published method.
+The term "modified" means that the analytical procedure has been changed from what is described in the published method.
 Drinking water methods (such as 537.1 and 533) do not allow for modification, so the label is misleading.
 If a laboratory labels the method as modified, the laboratory is using an in-house standard operating procedure (SOP) that is based on Method 537.1 or 533.
 Sometimes the SOP only loosely parallels the analytical procedures of those methods.
 Therefore, it is critical to obtain a copy of their SOP and performance data, so that an informed decision can be made about its utility for PFAS monitoring.
+However, now that Method 1633 has been released, there is little practical value in accepting the use of “modified” drinking water methods for NPDES compliance monitoring.

 6. Can a modified Method 537.1 or modified Method 533 be used in a NPDES Permit?

-Perhaps, but please note the concerns explained in answers #1 and #5.
+Please note the concerns explained in answers #1 and #5 in this section.
 These methods have not been validated for wastewater matrices.
-The EPA recommends that, before selecting a laboratory for analysis of samples, a permittee obtain a copy of the laboratory’s standard operating procedure (SOP) to confirm that the laboratory’s analytical operations employ all the relevant quality control elements discussed in 40 CFR 136.7.
+The EPA recommends that a permittee obtain a copy of the laboratory’s SOP to confirm that the laboratory’s analytical operations employ all the relevant quality control elements discussed in 40 CFR 136.7 before selecting a laboratory for analysis of samples.

 7. What is Adsorbable Organic Fluorine (AOF)?

 Organofluorines cover a broad class of chemicals and include pharmaceuticals, pesticides, and PFAS.
 An organofluorine contains at least one carbon-fluorine bond.
 Naturally occurring organofluorines are rare.
 Known sources of naturally occurring organofluorines are produced by semitropical and tropical plants and volcanic activity.
 AOF is a method-defined parameter (MDP) for the measurement of organofluorines that adsorb to a carbon sorption media.
 An MDP is a parameter defined solely by the method used to determine the analyte.
-The EPA completed a multi-laboratory validation study of Method 1621 and has finalized the method.
-The EPA released the final method and the multi-laboratory study report on the Clean Water Act Methods website on Wednesday, January 31, 2024.
+The EPA completed a multi-laboratory validation study of EPA Method 1621 (Method 1621) and has finalized the method.
+The EPA released the final method and the multi-laboratory study report on the CWA Methods website on Wednesday, January 31, 2024.

 8. What is the purpose of a method for AOF?